evanshedges2/orthograd_improves_calibration/README.md

 # OrthoGrad: Orthogonal Gradient Method for Deep Learning

-This repository contains the implementation and experiments for the OrthoGrad optimizer, a novel optimization method that projects gradients to be orthogonal to current parameters before applying updates.
+This repository contains the implementation and experiments for the OrthoGrad optimizer as explored in https://arxiv.org/abs/2506.04487.

 ## Overview